papuSpartan/stable-diffusion-webui-distributed/README.md

 On each slave instance:
 - enable the api by passing `--api` and ensure it is listening by using `--listen`
-- ensure all of the models, scripts, and whatever else you think you might request from the master is present\
+- ensure all of the models, scripts, and whatever else you think you might request from them is present\
+Ie. if you're using sd-1.5 on the controlling instance, then the sd-1.5 model should also be present on each slave instance.
+Otherwise, the remote will fallback to some other model that **is** present.

 *if you want to sync models and etc. between a huge amount of nodes you might want to use something like rsync or winscp*

 # Usage Notes
-- If benchmarking fails, just delete the workers.json file generated in the extension folder and try again.
+- If benchmarking fails, try hitting the **Redo benchmark** button under the script's **Util** tab.
 - You need to have all of the workers you plan to use connected when benchmarking for things to work properly (will be fixed later).
+- If any remote is taking far too long to returns its share of the batch, you can hit the **Interrupt** button in the **Util** tab.

 #### Command-line arguments